Best Medicare Advantage Plans in Kansas (2026)

 Our Methodology: How We Chose the Best Kansas Medicare Advantage Plans

-• Star Ratings (40%): CMS star ratings evaluate plan performance in care quality, customer service and member experience.
-The Overall Star Rating integrates Part C (medical benefits) and Part D (prescription drug coverage) scores into one rating on a 1 to 5-star scale.
+• Star Ratings (40%): CMS star ratings measure plan performance across care quality, customer service and member experience.
+The Overall Star Rating combines Part C (medical benefits) and Part D (prescription drug coverage) scores into a single rating on a one-to-five-star scale.
 Higher-rated plans score better in our evaluation.

 About Mark Fitzpatrick